Merkel takes blame for German vote defeat, but holds course

-BERLIN (AP) — Chancellor Angela Merkel took a share of the responsibility for her conservatives’ election defeat in the German state where she has her political base, but strongly defended her migrant policy on Monday even as she vowed to win back voters’ trust.
+BERLIN (AP) — Chancellor Angela Merkel took responsibility for her party’s election defeat in the German state where she has her political base, but strongly defended her migrant policy on Monday even as she vowed to win back voters’ trust.

-A year before an expected national election, the strong performance Sunday of a nationalist, anti-immigration party was a jolt that will likely increase tensions in Germany’s governing coalition.
-However, the result didn’t pose any immediate threat to the 62-year-old Merkel, Germany’s leader since 2005.
+A year before an expected national election, a nationalist, anti-immigration party’s second-place finish Sunday ahead of Merkel’s conservatives was a jolt that will likely increase tensions in Germany’s governing coalition.
+However, the result didn’t pose any immediate threat to Merkel, 62, Germany’s leader since 2005.

-Merkel’s Christian Democratic Union finished third in Sunday’s election for the state legislature in Mecklenburg-Western Pomerania, behind the three-year-old Alternative for Germany, or AfD.
-It was held a year to the day after she decided to let in migrants stuck in Hungary, triggering the peak of last year’s influx.
+Merkel’s Christian Democratic Union finished third in the election for Mecklenburg-Western Pomerania’s state legislature, behind the three-year-old Alternative for Germany, or AfD.
+It was held exactly a year after she decided to let in migrants stuck in Hungary, triggering the peak of last year’s influx.
 Merkel conceded the outcome was “almost entirely about federal political issues.”

 The center-left Social Democrats, Merkel’s partners in Germany’s national government, remained the strongest party in Mecklenburg.
-They have led the regional government for a decade, with the CDU as their junior partners, and can now continue that coalition if they choose.
+They have led the regional government for a decade with the CDU as junior partner, a coalition they can continue if they choose.

 The region is sparsely populated, but the vote was symbolically significant because Merkel’s parliamentary constituency is there.
 It was the first of five regional ballots before a national election a year away.
 The next is Sept.
 18 in Berlin, where local issues are likely to feature more strongly.